-This is the new opening by the owners of the one of the best Rome bakeries, Antico Forno Roscioli, and comes as a restaurant, a deli and wine bar.
-The bread comes from the historic bakery and the menu proposes the dishes from the tradition as well as their own creations.
+This is the new opening by the owners of one of the best Rome bakeries, Antico Forno Roscioli, and comes as a restaurant, a deli, and a wine bar.
+The bread comes from the historic bakery and the menu proposes dishes from the tradition as well as their own creations.

 Very crowded, prior booking is highly recommended.

 - When: Every day 12.30-4 pm and 7 pm-12 am